JumpmanYouKnow/PythonNotes/k8s Notes.md

 # Manifests

-	ususally defined by .yaml or .json file
+manifests ususally defined by .yaml or .json file, to manage resourc

 	- Deployment: deploy pods based on spec
 	- ReplicaSet: deploy pods as replica
 	- DaemonSet:  deploy pods based on spec, ensure each node get one replica.